Supersymmetry and trace formulas II. Selberg trace formula: Propagator on non-compact semisimple

 \section{Propagator on non-compact semisimple $G$}

-The main focus of this section is a quantum mechanical system with a bosonic particle moving on a non-compact real semisimple Lie group $G$.
+The main focus of this section is on quantum system describing a bosonic particle moving on a group manifold of a non-compact real semisimple Lie group $G$.
 Throughout this paper, we endow $G$ by a bi-invariant pseudo-Riemannian metric, determined by\footnote{Note that in the case of a compact Lie group, considered in \cite{Choi:2021yuz}, a bi-invariant Riemannian metric is determined by the negative of the Cartan-Killing form.} the Cartan-Killing form $B$ on the Lie algebra $\frak{g}$ of $G$,